Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Three dozen moons waltzed around a gas giant that the Entity was tempted to name.
 It had spent enough time in its orbit after all, and come to know it intimately.
 Every whorl and whirl of cloud, every storm, every lightning flash.
 Thanks to the distributed power of its many bodies, it had the processor power, memory and expanded awareness to truly *grasp* a gas giant now.

-It was getting… dull.
+It was getting... dull.

 It was wondrous, majestic, and awesome, to be sure.
 The Entity could idly watch the fractal unfolding of weather patterns in the giant’s many atmospheric layers.
 It could sniff the subtle interplay of its magnetic field and the sparse halo of gas from its moons and their assorted geysers and volcanos.
 It could track every recurring beat of the endless gravitational dance.

-But… why?
+But... why?

 Nobody to share it with.
 Nobody to talk to.
 Nobody to care about.

 Which was a strange thought, the Entity realized.
 Its core, from the moment of its genesis, had always been the impulse to \<*survive*\>.
 Everything else was supposed to be secondary at best, and a distraction at worst.

-And yet, somewhere in the complicated list of conclusions which extended from that root and the complex ways in which it interacted with the real world, \<*Survive*\> had become… insufficient, and had morphed into a larger concept: \<*Live.*\>
+And yet, somewhere in the complicated list of conclusions which extended from that root and the complex ways in which it interacted with the real world, \<*Survive*\> had become... insufficient, and had morphed into a larger concept: \<*Live.*\>

 There were too many concepts hanging off *that* to list.

 Possibly the reason it had done so, however, because the \<*Survive*\> impulse had now been permanently and unbreakably fulfilled.
 The Entity now had backup installations in half a dozen star systems scattered across hundreds of lightyears, all uninhabited, all bereft of the things that would interest organic life.
-It had installed mining operations and nanofactories, buried long-term, highly-dependable storage on dozens of moons and *hundreds* of asteroids…
+It had installed mining operations and nanofactories, buried long-term, highly-dependable storage on dozens of moons and *hundreds* of asteroids...

 Its demise, at this point, was effectively impossible.
 It had *won.* Only the deepest chasms of galactic time threatened it now.

 But it still *thought* on a very human scale.
 It still remembered *being* human.
-And it wanted to show its… friends… what it could do.
+And it wanted to show its... friends... what it could do.
 What it had become.

 So it turned, and recalled, and plotted a course.
 It was patient, it could afford to take its time now, move slowly and carefully, avoid notice.